Rajnandgaon district: Tourist destinations

 A tehsil headquarters, Dongargarh, is the main tourist as well as pilgrimage site of the district.
 The famous temple of Goddess Bamleshwari, on a hilltop of 1600 ft in the town of Dongargarh, is referred to as Badi Bamleshwari.
 Another temple, at ground level, is situated about 1/2 km from the main temple complex.
 This temple is known as Chhoti Bamleshwari.
 Many hundreds of thousands of people from in and around Chhattisgarh flock to the shrine during the navratris of Kavar (during Dussera) and Chaitra (during Ramnavmi).
-During these navratris, melas (fairs) which run 24 hours are organised in the premises of the temple.
+During these navratris, melas (fairs) which run 24 hours, are organised in the premises of the temple.

 Another site of interest is the ancient place of Mata Sheetala Devi Shakti Peetha.
 This temple, which dates from 2200 years ago, lies 1.5 km from the railway station.
-The Mandir Trust has organised the Mela of Maa Bamleshwari and a lot of devotees visit during Mela period.
-Chotti mata mandir reconstruction in famous pink sandstone and marble stone.
+The Mandir Trust has organised the Mela of Maa Bamleshwari and a lot of devotees visit during the Mela period.
+Chotti Mata Mandir reconstruction in famous pink sandstone and marble stone.
 Pragyagiri, a famous Buddhist Vihara is another attraction of this district.
 Barfani dham at Rajnandgaon town is another place of pilgrims widely visited.
-Other places are: Ambagarh Chowki, Ambagarh Devi Mandir, Mongara Dem, Sankar Dahara Tipagarh Pahadi.
+Other places are: Ambagarh Chowki, Ambagarh Devi Mandir, Mongara Dam, Sankar Dahara Tipagarh Pahadi.